-The affirmative vote of the holders of a majority in voting power of the shares of our common stock which are present online at the virtual annual meeting or represented by proxy and entitled to vote thereon is required to ratify the appointment of Deloitte as our independent registered public accounting firm for 2023.
+The affirmative vote of the holders of a majority of the shares present online at the virtual annual meeting or represented by proxy and entitled to vote at the virtual annual meeting is required to ratify the appointment of Deloitte as our independent registered public accounting firm for 2024.
 If voting instructions are not provided, brokers may vote a client's proxy in their own discretion on this proposal, as it is considered a "routine" matter.
 Abstentions will have the same effect as a vote against the proposal.
-Unless instructed to the contrary in the proxy, the shares represented by the proxies will be voted "FOR" the proposal to ratify the selection of Deloitte to serve as the independent registered public accounting firm for NorthWestern Corporation for the fiscal year ending December 31, 2023.
+Unless instructed to the contrary in the proxy, the shares represented by the proxies will be voted "FOR" the proposal to ratify the selection of Deloitte to serve as the independent registered public accounting firm for NorthWestern Energy for the fiscal year ending December 31, 2024.

-Audit Committee Report
+Audit, Finance, and Risk Committee Report

-In the performance of the Audit Committee's oversight function, and in connection with the December 31, 2022, financial statements, the Audit Committee reviewed and discussed the audited financial statements with management.
-The Audit Committee has discussed the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (PCAOB) and the SEC.
-The Audit Committee received the written disclosures and the letter from Deloitte & Touche LLP (Deloitte), our independent registered public accounting firm, required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence; and the Audit Committee has discussed with Deloitte the firm's independence.
-The compatibility of non-audit services was considered with the auditor's independence.
+In the performance of the Audit Committee's oversight function, and in connection with the December 31, 2023, financial statements, the Audit Committee reviewed and discussed the audited financial statements with management and Deloitte.
+It discussed the matters required by the applicable requirements of the PCAOB and the SEC.
+The Audit Committee received the written disclosures and the letter from Deloitte, our independent registered public accounting firm, required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence; and it has discussed with Deloitte the firm's independence.
+The Audit Committee considered the compatibility of non-audit services in connection with the auditor's independence.

-Based on its review of the consolidated financial statements and discussions with and representations from management and Deloitte referred to above, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC.
+Based on the Audit Committee's review of the consolidated financial statements and discussions with and representations from management and Deloitte referred to above, it recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC.